 How to Fix Right Click on Desktop Taking Too Long in Windows 10

-- Type the phrase regedit on the Cortana search field and you will witness the Cortana bar being unfolded on the screen with a regedit as a final result.
+- Type the phrase regedit on the taskbar search field and you will witness the taskbar being unfolded on the screen with a regedit as a final result.
 Click on it.

 - Click Yes when UAC is evoked on the screen.